dragoncoder047/aelith/README.md

 ## DONE

+* [X] Add a preference to only show the lore cutscene every time or the first time.
+* [X] Add a stats counter in pause menu (boxes cloned, continuations invoked, bugs stomped, levers switched, lightbulbs illuminated)
 * [X] Make call/cc be able to be remotely driven when holding promise
 * [X] Add background pipes block art
 * [X] Make fans calculate the wind automatically rather than just fixed wind tunnel object